Corin Redgrave

-Corin William Redgrave (16 July 1939 – 6 April 2010) was an English actor and left-wing socialist activist.
+Corin William Redgrave (16 July 1939 – 6 April 2010) was an English actor.

 Early life

-Redgrave was born on 16 July 1939 in Marylebone, London, the only son and middle child of actors Michael Redgrave and Rachel Kempson.
+Redgrave was born in Marylebone, London, the only son and middle child of actors Michael Redgrave and Rachel Kempson.
 He was educated at Westminster School and King's College, Cambridge.

 Career

 Redgrave played a wide range of character roles on film, television and stage.

 On stage, he was known for performances by Shakespeare (such as Much Ado About Nothing, Henry IV, Part 1, Antony and Cleopatra, and The Tempest) and Noël Coward (a highly successful revival of A Song At Twilight co-starring his sister Vanessa Redgrave and his second wife, Kika Markham).